saymrwulf/uhd/notes.md

-2017-03-20T08:38:00 - Minor doc updates: linking to article on quantization (uhd) 2017-03-20T04:32:00 - Minor doc updates: linking to article on quantization (uhd) 2017-04-15T04:51:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)
+2017-03-20T08:38:00 - Minor doc updates: linking to article on quantization (uhd) 2017-03-20T04:32:00 - Minor doc updates: linking to article on quantization (uhd) 2017-04-15T04:51:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd) 2017-04-15T23:26:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (uhd)